Robustness of Neural Ratio and Posterior Estimators to Distributional Shifts for Population-Level Dark Matter Analysis in Strong Gravitational Lensing: Introduction

 Despite their potential, these methods face challenges when applied to real observational data.
 While these methods have been shown to work well when tested on data coming from the same distribution as the training data, their performance on out-of-distribution (OOD) data is not guaranteed.
 These subhalo inference frameworks rely on producing large volumes of labeled, simulated data for training, requiring a detailed match between the distributions of real and simulated data for unbiased inference.
 However, even using the most sophisticated simulation pipelines, it is to be expected that there will always remain some level of mismatch between synthetic and real data distributions.
-Given the weakness of the expected signal of interest, this leaves NPEs and NREs vulnerable to biased inference.
+Given the weakness of the expected signal of interest, this leaves SNPEs and NREs vulnerable to biased inference.
+The degrading of network performances on OOD data is a challenge beyond the field of astrophysics \citep[e.g., ][]{Adversarial_attacks_2013, Nguyen_NN_OOD_misspec, Cannon_modelmisspec_SBI}.

-In this work, we investigate the performance of NREs and NPEs for the inference of the subhalo mass function in the presence of realistic distributional shifts between the training and test datasets.
-We produce several simulated datasets with minor variations in background source morphologies, the distribution of lens macro model parameters, subhalo profiles, and observational noise statistics and show that when the training and test datasets are distributionally shifted, the performance of the NRE and NPE can be dramatically affected.
+In this work, we investigate the performance of NREs and SNPEs for the inference of the subhalo mass function in the presence of realistic distributional shifts between the training and test datasets.
+We produce several simulated datasets with minor variations in background source morphologies, the distribution of lens macro model parameters, subhalo profiles, and observational noise statistics and show that when the training and test datasets are distributionally shifted, the performance of the NRE and SNPE can be dramatically affected.
 Note that these experiments are not meant to explore an exhaustive list of possible distributional shifts, but rather to establish the vulnerability of this class of methods to such shifts in strong lensing analysis.
+Further, we do not aim to qualify or rate the induced biases and qualitatively explore which modifications worsen the bias effect, but rather we aim to show quantitatively that OOD shifts bias the inferred posteriors in an unpredictable way and lead to untrustworthy inference results.